PulseBeamDev/docs/concepts/security.md

 # 5. Encryption and Data Protection

-Encryption protects from sniffing and tampering.
-Encryption is vital to security.
+Encryption protects from sniffing and tampering, and is vital to security.

 * WebRTC enforces encryption over the connection
 * PulseBeam enforces encryption for traffic through our services